Uncovering the ancient history of Aboriginal Australia

-Recalled Jenny Munro of the Wiradjuri nation in a 2007 interview.
-Though referring specifically to stories associated with her own people, her comments reflect a belief shared across Aboriginal groups that ‘we have always been here’, a history told through traditional learning and oral histories.
+Recalled Jenny Munro of the Wiradjuri nation in a 2007 interview .
+Though referring specifically to stories associated with her own people, her comments reflect a belief shared across indigenous Australian Aboriginal groups that ‘we have always been here’, Australian history told through traditional learning and oral histories of Aboriginal stories.

-Over the past 60 years, the knowledge of Aboriginal people has been confirmed by science, archaeology and history.
+Over the past 80 years, the knowledge of Aboriginal people has been confirmed by science, archaeology, archaeological evidence and history.
 Though debate ranges over the precise time of arrival, scientists now believe that Aboriginal people have been in Australia for between 50,000 and 120,000 years, supported by Aboriginal artefacts from examined archaeological site (s) and the evidence of Aboriginal occupation from the even the earliest colonial explorers journals often collecting stone artefact as they travelled initially eastern Australia.
 Even the earlier timeframe of 50,000 would put the arrival of Australian aboriginal people in Australia shortly after early humans left Africa, making Australian aboriginal history among the most ancient cultures on earth.